onqtam/headjack/docs/why/100_1k_10k_words.md

 Making ideas have sex
-    When ideas have sex | Matt Ridley https://www.youtube.com/watch?v=OLHh9E5ilZ4 Comprehending the Incomprehensible
+    When ideas have sex | Matt Ridley https://www.youtube.com/watch?v=OLHh9E5ilZ4
+The Overview Effect - seeing the big picture
+Learning Hopefulness
+Comprehending the Incomprehensible
     > "The most incomprehensible thing about *~~the universe~~* **our current system** is that it *~~is~~* **can be remade to be** comprehensible." - [Albert Einstein](https://www.goodreads.com/quotes/9765974-the-most-incomprehensible-thing-about-the-universe-is-that-it), probably
     Our current system is incomprehensible but we can shape it and comprehend it